inercia/evy/doc/basic_usage.rst

 Primary API
 ===========

-The design goal for Eventlet's API is simplicity and readability.
+The design goal for Evy's API is simplicity and readability.
 You should be able to read its code and understand what it's doing.
-Fewer lines of code are preferred over excessively clever implementations.  `Like Python itself <http://www.python.org/dev/peps/pep-0020/>`_, there should be one, and only one obvious way to do it in Eventlet!
+Fewer lines of code are preferred over excessively clever implementations.  `Like Python itself <http://www.python.org/dev/peps/pep-0020/>`_, there should be one, and only one obvious way to do it in Evy!

-Though Eventlet has many modules, much of the most-used stuff is accessible simply by doing ``import evy``.
+Though Evy has many modules, much of the most-used stuff is accessible simply by doing ``import evy``.
 Here's a quick summary of the functionality available in the ``evy`` module, with links to more verbose documentation on each.

 Greenthread Spawn
 -----------------------